Ruth Zukerman: SoulCycle

-Five years into teaching at Reebok, Zukerman had become a popular instructor among the members of the club.
-Elizabeth Cutler, who was a member, proposed opening a boutique spin studio based on her method of teaching, asking her to be the face of the business.
+Elizabeth Cutler, who was a member of the club where Zukerman was an instructor, proposed opening a boutique spin studio based on her method of teaching.
 Julie Rice, also one of her riders and a friend, became the third co-founder upon Zukerman's suggestion.
 SoulCycle opened its first studio in 2006 on Manhattan's Upper West Side, pioneering the studio “pay per class” structure, which is now the predominant group fitness model.